thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 ```

 ***Bonus*** If you know regex, use the `pattern` property to ensure users include an @ sign in front of their twitter username.

+### What will HTML5 do?

+When an element is invalid, two things occur:

+* The element will now match a special CSS pseudo-class called :invalid.
+This allows you to stylize your invalid elements.
+Similarly, valid elements match the :valid pseudo-class.
+* The browser will try to block the user from submitting the form.

 ## JS Validation